WolfDev8675/RepoSJX7/README.md

 > 1. What is the size of the dataset? (row x column)
 > 2. Data type of each of the columns and number of non-null values of each column.
 > 3. How many outliers are there for each numerical column and what are their values?
 > 4. Draw boxplot for each numerical column.

+Solutions in folder Task2/ containing files
+-